AceLewis/spintax/README.md

 # What is spintax
 Spintax also known as spin syntax is a way to generate strings that are unique but have the same or simmilar meaning, this can be used in chat bots to reply with pre created response and not have the responses be all the same.

+There are examples of spintax in use in the examples folder

 # The syntax
 Spintax aims to replace text within braces (also known as curly brackets) {}, the text that the Braces are replaced with is chosen from within the Brace.
 Within the Braces the text that can be chosen is seperated by a pipe |.